dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 sorted => [,  , 1, A, a]
 ```
 Don't confuse:
 * `Comparable` - just interface with one method `int compareTo(T var1)`.
-Although technically it's a functional interface, logically it's not, because it describe inherent behavior of implementing class.
+Although technically it's a functional interface, logically it's not, because it describes inherent behavior of implementing class.
 * `Comparator` - functional interface with method `int compare(T var1, T var2)`:
   * if we have 2 values, `a` and `b` when we need:
-    * increasing order - we should return `a-b`: if `a` less than `b` then `a-b` would be negative, so we would have increasing order, because `a` is first, and it's less then second element which is `b`
+    * increasing order - we should return `a-b`: if `a` less than `b` then `a-b` would be negative, so we would have increasing order, because `a` is first, and it's less than second element which is `b`
     * decreasing order - we should return `b-a`: same rule as above but in reverse
 `Collections.sort` just as constructor of all sortable maps/sets like `TreeMap/TreeSet` - takes `Comparator` as second argument.
 If class implements `Comparable` we can omit second param(class should explicitly implement this interface, otherwise `ClassCastException` would be thrown).
 Since `Comparator` is functional interface we can pass lambda that takes 2 params.